Midvale

 What has been the trend in development approvals over the past five years in the suburb of Midvale?

-Looking at development activity over the past five years, the suburb of Midvale's approval levels have been significantly below the yearly average of 74, showing a notable downturn in recent development.
+Looking at development activity over the past five years, the suburb of Midvale's approval levels have been below the yearly average of 86, indicating a recent decline in approval activity.

 How many dwellings will be needed to accommodate future population growth in the suburb of Midvale?